marty331/cssgrid-talk/README.md

 ## Advantages
 - Grid solves the need for many of the hacks that were needed for the previous elements to work.
 - Provides an easy way to structure elements on a page.

+## Layout
+Grid allows the develper to either implicitly or explictly define rows and columns.

+## 1-Start Example
+A grid is defined with three columns and two rows.
+The rows are 50px in height and the columns are as follows: 1fr, 200px, 1fr.
+The center column is always 200px wide no matter the size of the user's display.
+The first and third columns are measureed in fr, fr is shorthand for fraction and adjusts to the available space.  fr can be declared as 2fr, .5fr, and so on.